Mouse

 Mice are commonly grayish, but the color can vary.
-The body is roughly 3 – 4 inches in length, with the tail being of equal length.
-The muzzle is pointy, the ears are large and the eyes are small.
+The body is roughly 3 – 4 inches in length, with the tail being of equal size.
+The muzzle is pointy, the ears are large, and the eyes are small.

 Habitat